nestand/formConnect/README.md

 # formConnect
 It's a small login form to practice login and password treatment with the help of PHP and MySQL.
-You will find some CSS code as well.
-Enjoy!
+Stack: HTML/CSS, PHP, MySQL, Responsive design.